Next Generation Squad Weapon: Weapons

 In 2017, the U.S. Army issued requirements for prototype Next Generation Squad Weapon submissions.
-The program's rifle requirement, referred to as NGSW-R, was required to use a 6.8mm round, and be able to utilize small arms fire-control systems.
+The program's rifle requirement, referred to as NGSW-R, was required to use a 6.8mm round and be able to utilize small arms fire-control systems.
 The program's support weapon, referred to as NGSW-AR, was required to be no longer than 35 in; no heavier than 12 lb including attachments; able to suppress targets out to 3,900 ft; able to accurately fire on targets out to 2,000 ft; able to make use of small arms fire-control systems.

 On April 19, 2022, after 27 months of prototyping and evaluation, the Army announced that SIG Sauer was awarded the NGSW program contract, and would produce the replacements for the M4 carbine and M249 SAW for the next 10 years.
-The new rifle, designated the XM7, is based on the company's SIG MCX SPEAR rifle, while the new automatic rifle, designated the XM250, is based on the company's SIG MG 6.8mm belt-fed gun.
+The new rifle, designated the XM7, is based on the company's SIG MCX Spear rifle, while the new automatic rifle, designated the XM250, is based on the company's SIG MG 6.8mm belt-fed gun.

 The company was awarded a small initial production order, worth $10.4 million, for about 25 rifles, 15 automatic rifles, and a “large quantity” of ammunition so the weapons could be tested and the production line fine-tuned.

 A U.S. Army press release stated the new weapons would "provide significant capability improvements in accuracy, range and overall lethality.
 They are lightweight, fire more lethal ammunition, mitigate recoil, provide improved barrel performance, and include integrated muzzle sound and flash reduction."

+The U.S. Army intends to procure 111,428 M7 Rifles, 13,334 M250 Machine Guns, and 124,749 Fire Control systems through the life of the program.